 Journaling: Write about the who, what, when, where and why of your photos.
 You can have captions for each photo, write in paragraph format about the whole page, or use bulleted text to list the highlights.

 Enhancements: Add scrapbook stickers, die-cuts or other embellishments to your page.
 Use just a few enhancements so that they complement your photos rather than overwhelm them.

 Store your scrapbook supplies

-The proper storage and organization of your scrapbook albums and supplies is very important.
+The proper storage and organisation of your scrapbook albums and supplies is very important.
 Photos and certain scrapbook supplies can be damaged by heat, humidity, light, acid and lignin.
 Use storage products that are photo-safe and keep your albums and supplies in a temperature and humidity controlled room (i.e., not in an attic, garage or unfinished basement).
 In addition to keeping your scrapbook supplies safe, you will also want to keep them organized so that they are easy to find whenever you are ready to work on your albums.
 There are scrapbook organization products designed for storing your photos, pages in progress, albums, enhancements, paper, tools and more.

 Article by Lisa Fleming